To top of page

 We regard health and safety to be one of the key human rights risks in supply chains, and we are strengthening management of our dealings with our suppliers through Sedex and SMETA information to promote their health and safety conditions.
 For example, we leverage questions in Sedex to check facts such as whether a health and safety policy is in place, whether there have been any serious work accidents, the numbers of participants in fire safety drills, and the supplier's existing efforts to enhance health and safety.
 We also analyze similar data through SMETA audits and engage in corrective actions when issues are apparent and uncorrected.

-The SAQ data showed that 2% of production plants had more than 100 recorded accidents in the past 12 months, in which 1% reported more than 20 serious accidents.
+The SAQ data showed that 2% of production plants had more than 100 recorded accidents in the past 12 months, and 1% reported more than 20 serious accidents.
 We will engage with these high-risk supplier manufacturing sites and work toward enhancing their occupational safety.
-Data from the SMETA audit also showed 64 non-compliances, with remedial actions having already been taken on 55 of them.
-We will continue to engage with suppliers on the remaining 9 issues for which corrective actions are still pending.
-Corrective actions for the health and safety risks found through the Sedex's SAQ answers and non-compliance by SMETA were shared with other suppliers to improve health and safety management.
+Data from the SMETA audit also showed 275 instances of health and safety non-compliance, with remedial actions having already been taken with respect to 167.
+We will continue to engage with suppliers on the 23 instances of non- compliance for which corrective actions are still pending.
+Corrective actions for the health and safety risks found through the Sedex’s SAQ answers and non-compliance by SMETA were shared with other suppliers in an effort to improve health and safety management (FY2024).

 ● Land Rights